Engaging with Faculty

 - After arranging via email the first meeting with this individual, inform them that Best Practices for UDRs involve meeting at least once a month with the main faculty contact in the major/minor.
 Ask to set up your appointments for the semester.

 - Before the first meeting, brainstorm about concerns and possible solutions regarding the program (e.g., number of majors/minors; enrollments in courses; participation in departmental honors; assessment of learning goals; diversity and inclusion goals, etc.) so that you are ready to suggest topics when you meet.

-- At the first meeting, ask the professor what s/he believes to be the strengths of the department/program and the strengths of the undergraduates who choose to major/minor in the program.
-Next ask in what ways s/he believes UDRs could best advance the interests of the major/minor.
+- At the first meeting, ask the professor what they believe to be the strengths of the department/program and the strengths of the undergraduates who choose to major/minor in the program.
+Next ask in what ways they believe UDRs could best advance the interests of the major/minor.
 What concerns regarding the program do the faculty have?
 Be prepared to suggest possible solutions to the issue and/or programming initiatives, which you can then discuss with the professor.
-Ask her/him what s/he thinks of your ideas, and if s/he has improvements to suggest.
+Ask what they think of your ideas, and if they have improvements to suggest.
 Begin a dialogue about your initiatives for the term.

-- If this meeting does not go as you hope it would, ask if there are others in the department the Chair/UAH would suggest you meet with, or inform her/him that you will also be having a similar discussion with another/other member of the department/program.
+- If this meeting does not go as you hope it would, ask if there are others in the department the Chair/UAH would suggest you meet with, or inform them that you will also be having a similar discussion with other members of the department/program.